ntolia/busylight/README.md

 python controller.py
 ```

+If a meeting or in-progress Zoom session (not simply Zoom running) is detected,
+you will see 🔴 on `stdout` and ⚫️ otherwise.

 ### Xbar on macOS

 [xbar](https://xbarapp.com/) is a very convenient way to run the busylight controller
-in a loop.
+in a loop and show the meeting status in your menu bar (using the 🔴/⚫️ output shown
+above).
 There is an example script (`xbar.1m.sh`) provided to illustrate this use.

 # Pointers